ULHPC/tutorials/advanced/EasyBuild/README.md

 ## Short introduction to EasyBuild

 EasyBuild is a tool that allows to perform automated and reproducible compilation and installation of software.
-A large number of scientific software are supported (479 software package in the last release).
+A large number of scientific software are supported (479 software packages in the last release).

 All builds and installations are performed at user level, so you don't need the admin rights.
-The software are installed in your home directory (by default in ...) and a module file is generated (by default in) to use the software.
+The software are installed in your home directory (by default in `$HOME/.local/easybuild/software/`) and a module file is generated (by default in `$HOME/.local/easybuild/modules/`) to use the software.

 EasyBuild relies on two main concepts: *Toolchains* and *EasyConfig file*.